mikewootini/merakistuff/README.md

 ## Q1: Top Swap

+There is no applications using swap on the host so I installed "stress" in order to add things to memory to test the application.
+Examply run: `` stress -m 4 --vm-bytes 500M``
 About 50% done on this, my conclusion is in the status file of the directory.

 ## Q2: DNS Monitoring